rachel-o-donnell/Hangman/README.md

 choose_valid_word was messed up because I had and statements instead of or.
 Fixed the min and max of each length word also word area is not being completed immediately.

-bug 6: word_area delay in printing - moved order in start_game around so word area would update before being printed.
+bug 6: word_area delay in printing - moved order in start_game around so word area would update before being

-figuring out how to connect the words inside the base of the display was lengthy!
+bug 7 - adding for loops to areats with input to ensure they loop until they get a valid answer. figuring out how to connect the words inside the base of the display was lengthy!

 if you input the and invalid y/n at rules a 2nd time it